mattray/managed_chef_server-cookbook/README.md

 ## cron ##

-Installs the Chef server with the chef-client configured to run via cron.
-This may be set to use chef-zero, for when the Chef server has no other Chef server to reference.
-See the example [policyfiles/cron.rb](policyfile/cron.rb) and [.kitchen.yml](.kitchen.yml) for reference.
+Installs the Chef server with the Chef client configured to run via cron.
+This may be set to use `--local-mode`, for when the Chef client has no other Chef server to contact.
+See the example [policyfiles/cron.rb](policyfile/cron.rb) and [kitchen.yml](kitchen.yml) for reference.

-## maintenance ##

-Maintaining the Chef server may involve periodically cleaning up stale nodes and unused policyfiles.
-This is likely to use `knife-tidy` and various `chef` commands.
-Scheduling and implementation TBD.

 ## data_bag_loader ##